 Have you ever been convicted of a criminal offence, any investigation or criminal charges? or are you at present the subject of YES / NO If yes, please state the nature and date(s) of the offen ce(s): (NB The disclosure of an offence or criminal reposition) ecord will not necessarily be a ba r to obtaining a Have you ever been held liable by a court for a civil against you by a matrimonial or family court? wrong such as an order made YES / NO If yes, please give details: I confirm that I have read Ballymena Baptist Church on the Church website.
-In signing this form you agree to undergo any ounder law, in respect of your suitability to do this be subject to those check which may be required by tl he Church, or Please give the names, addresses, email and position your family).
+Child Protection Guidelines.
+This J policy is available Signed In signing this form you agree to undergo any under law, in respect of your suitability to do thi be subject to those check which may be required by tl he Church, or Please give the names, addresses, email and position your family).
 One should have first-hand knowledg referee should be from outside the Church.
 First Referee Name: Second Referee: Address: Address: Email Email Date received by SC Signed